-1998, like 1996, represented a year of sequential quarterly declines in orders for and sales of the Company's products, however to a more significant degree than in 1996.
+1998, like 1996, represented a year of sequential quarterly declines in orders for and sales of the Company's products, however, to a more significant degree than in 1996.
 During 1998, worldwide demand for ICs fell dramatically due to excess inventory of older IC designs, and slower transition to new IC designs resulting from softening demand for end user products.
 In addition, the economic downturns in many world economies, especially those in Southeast Asia and Japan, exacerbated the semiconductor industry downturn.
 The combination of these conditions contributed to a reduced demand for products manufactured by semiconductor manufacturers, which in turn significantly reduced their need for new or additional ATE equipment.

-In early 1999, the Company has seen an increase in the level of orders for it products over the last quarter of 1998.
-Orders booked during the first quarter of 1999 were \$7.2 million compared to \$4.3 million during the fourth quarter of 1998, an increase of \$2.9 million or 69%.
-As a result of the increase in booking activity, the Company's backlog increased from \$3.4 million at December 31, 1998 to \$5.1 million at March 31, 1999.
-The increase in the Company's bookings and backlog reflects the renewed demand for ATE by semiconductor manufacturers resulting from both increased demand for ICs worldwide combined with back end ATE capacity constraints caused by the significantly reduced capital spending during 1998.
+During the first six months of 1999, the Company has seen a significant increase in the level of orders for its products ("bookings") as compared to the last six months of 1998.
+Orders booked during the six months ended June 30, 1999 were \$17.9 million compared to \$8.2 million during the last six months of 1998, an increase of \$9.7 million or 118%.
+As a result of the increase in booking activity, the Company's backlog increased from \$3.4 million at December 31, 1998 to \$9.2 million at June 30, 1999 and its net revenues increased from \$8.3 million for the last six months of 1998 to \$11.3 million for the first six months of 1999.
+The increase in the Company's bookings and backlog reflects the increased demand for ATE by semiconductor manufacturers resulting from increased worldwide demand for ICs combined with back end ATE capacity constraints caused by the significantly reduced capital spending during 1998.
 While bookings and backlog are calculated on the basic of firm orders, no assurance can be given that customers will purchase the equipment subject to such orders.
 As a result, the Company's bookings for any period and backlog at any particular date are not necessarily indicative of actual sales for any succeeding period.